-You have probably heard the term content marketing be thrown around quite a bit recently.
+You have probably heard the term content marketing being thrown around quite a bit recently.
 Content as a marketing tool has increased in popularity among B2B companies over the last few years, and this trend shows no signs of slowing down.
-If you work in B2B marketing, you will sooner or later need to think about content marketing, regardless whether you work at a global enterprise or smaller company.
+If you work in B2B marketing, you will sooner or later need to think about content marketing, regardless of whether you work at a global enterprise or smaller company.

 So why not sooner?
 But where should you begin?
 Reading this blog post is a great place to start.

 In this post, we’ll cover the basics of content marketing.
 What it is, what it can be used for and why it’s in full bloom today.
 We’ll also share three insights that will make it easier to start your content marketing journey.
 Let’s get to it!

 The definition of content marketing

 As it goes with most terms in marketing, there isn’t a single universal definition of content marketing.
 The international knowledge organization Content Marketing Institute describes it as follows:

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”

 And if you ask us, that’s a pretty solid definition.
 What we like about this definition is that it emphasizes the nature of the content.
 If the content you promote isn’t valuable, relevant and consistent, you are not doing content marketing.
 You’re simply creating something no one wants.